29 Secrets Your Houseplants Would Tell You If They Could

 Give plants a group shower

 Group together plants that need high humidity and enjoy being spritzed with water.
 Keep them separate from cacti and fuzzy-leaved specimen like African violets, gloxinias, and gynuras, whose foliage will discolor if subjected to slow-drying droplets.
+P.S.—if you love fruit but don’t have the space to plant a tree outside, here are the best indoor fruit trees for your space.

 Make flower pots hold water longer

 If your potted houseplants dry out too quickly after watering, try this simple trick for keeping the soil moist longer.
 When repotting, tuck a damp sponge into the bottom of the pot before filling it with soil.
 It will act as a water reservoir and may help prevent a gusher if you accidentally over water.
+Don’t forget to check if you have these poisonous plants growing in your home.

 Shampoo your houseplants by hand